 If the amount in dispute is up to €5,000, the case can be resolved before the district court, while the regional courts decide on disputes of more than €5,000.
 In proceedings before the district court, lawyers are compulsory.
 Most construction law cases that end up in court are decided before the Landgericht.

-As experienced legal professionals, our team of German construction litigation lawyers can be relied upon to ensure that your paperwork is in on time and that deadlines are followed.
-Once a plaintiff has filed their statement of claim, the other party has to give notice of their intention to defend themselves within a two-week period.
-If deadlines are not observed, parties can be prevented from making further submissions and, therefore, end up losing the case.
-Our litigation team is fully aware of German legal procedure and will ensure that your claim is followed through in the required manner.
+Our construction lawyers will take care of the filing of your documents and thus ensure that the deadlines are met.
+Once a plaintiff has filed their statement of claim, the opposing party must give notice of their intention to defend within a two-week period.
+If the deadlines are not met, the parties may be prevented from making further submissions and end up losing the case.
+Our lawyers are very familiar with German legal procedures and will ensure your case is handled with the necessary care.

-Once the case has reached the court, they will examine whether the action should be brought.
-The court officials will achieve this goal by reviewing the underlying facts of the issue.
-If the court can dismiss the case or seek to have further information provided if the facts are presented incompletely.
+As soon as the competent court has received the case, it will be examined whether a lawsuit should be filed.
+The court clerks decide this by reviewing the underlying facts.
+The court may dismiss the case or seek further information if the facts are incomplete.